UPDATED AUGUST 2020

-If you ask a dozen road trippers what tyre pressures they run, chances are you'll get a dozen different answers.
+If you ask a dozen road trippers what tyre pressures they run on their 4WD's, chances are you'll get a dozen different answers.

-There isn't really a magic formula that works for everyone because there are a lot of variables and everyone has their own experiences.
+There isn't really a magic formula for tyre pressures that works for everyone because there are a lot of variables and everyone has their own experiences.

 What is concerning though are the road trippers who only check their tyre pressures occasionally or, worse still, leave them at one pressure for the entire trip, despite the changing road surfaces.

-We're blessed in Australia to have every conceivable road surface available to us . . . mud, sand, corrugated dirt, bull dust, gravel, sealed bitumen and even snow occasionally.
+In Australia we have every conceivable road surface available to us . . . mud, sand, corrugated dirt, bull dust, gravel, sealed bitumen and even snow occasionally.

 When we go on a road trip chances are we'll encounter most of these road surfaces at one time or another . . . and often in the same day!